The chances of this asteroid hitting Earth are tiny, NASA says — but not zero

 A week after the spacecraft entered its first orbit around Bennu, on Dec.
 31, 2018, the mission’s team came to the surprise realization that the asteroid was releasing small pieces of rock into space.

-Upon arrival at the asteroid, team members also were astonished to find that Bennu is littered with boulders, according to a NASA statement in May.
+Team members also were astonished to find that Bennu is littered with boulders, according to a NASA statement in May.

 OSIRIS-REx is not the only spacecraft from Earth exploring an asteroid.
 Hayabusa2, launched by Japan’s space agency in 2014, began orbiting the near-Earth asteroid Ryugu in 2018 and in 2020 successfully completed its mission to collect samples and return them to Earth — according to the Japan Aerospace Exploration Agency.

-Traveling at approximately 600 miles per hour, if Bennu were to crash into Earth it would unleash the energy of more than a billion tons of TNT, according to NASA’s calculations.
+Traveling at approximately 600 miles per hour, Bennu would unleash the energy of more than a billion tons of TNS if it were to crash into Earth, according to NASA’s calculations.

 The resulting damage depends on a number of factors and specific circumstances, including location and angle of entry into our atmosphere, but it could create a crater three to six miles in diameter, said Lindley Johnson, NASA’s planetary defense officer.
 The area of devastation would be much bigger: as much as 100 times the size of the crater.